spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 Spack is just being introduced.
 It will be useful to make such previously installed tools available for use by Spack as they are.

-External Intel *compilers*, like all compilers that Spack is to use, are configured in ``compilers.yaml`` files located in ``$SPACK_ROOT/etc/spack/`` or the user's own ``~/.spack/`` directory.
+External Intel *compilers*, like all compilers that Spack is to use, are to be configured in ``compilers.yaml`` files located in ``$SPACK_ROOT/etc/spack/`` or the user's own ``~/.spack/`` directory.
 Specifics for the Intel compilers are discussed at http://spack.readthedocs.io/en/latest/getting_started.html#intel-compilers .

-External *library-type* packages (as opposed to compilers) are configured for Spack in the files ``$SPACK_ROOT/etc/spack/packages.yaml`` or ``~/.spack/packages.yaml``, as documented at http://spack.readthedocs.io/en/latest/build_settings.html#external-packages .
+External *library-type* packages (as opposed to compilers) are to be configured for Spack in the files ``$SPACK_ROOT/etc/spack/packages.yaml`` or ``~/.spack/packages.yaml``, as documented at http://spack.readthedocs.io/en/latest/build_settings.html#external-packages .

-These ``packages.yaml`` files resolve a Spack spec via either ``paths`` or ``modules`` tokens to specific pre-installed package versions on the system that you wish to integrate.
-Since Intel tools generally need environment variables to interoperate, the ``modules`` token will be preferable.
-Its named modulefile, generated and managed outside of Spack's purview, will be loaded when the corresponding spec is required.
+These ``packages.yaml`` files resolve a Spack spec via either ``paths`` or ``modules`` tokens to specific pre-installed package versions already on the system that you wish to integrate.
+Since Intel tools generally need environment variables to interoperate, which cannot be conveyd alongside a bare ``paths`` specification, the ``modules`` token will be preferable.
+Its named modulefile, generated and managed outside of Spack's purview, will be loaded when the corresponding spec is required within Spack when compiling client packages.

-The following exampleintegrates the packages activated by the external ``intel-mkl/18/18.0.1`` and ``intel-mkl/18/18.0.2`` modulefiles as Spack packages ``intel-mkl@2018.1.163`` and ``intel-mkl@2018.2.199``, respectively:
+The following example integrates the packages activated by the external ``intel-mkl/18/18.0.1`` and ``intel-mkl/18/18.0.2`` modulefiles as Spack packages ``intel-mkl@2018.1.163`` and ``intel-mkl@2018.2.199``, respectively: